Skip to Content

 6. Bring Cash

-Not all vendors accept credit cards, so it’s best to be prepared.
-There are several ATMs near the Square if you need them (Regions, Trustmark, BankPlus).
+Not all vendors accept credit cards, so it’s best to be prepared with cash.
+There are several ATMs near the Square (Regions, Trustmark, BankPlus) if you need to withdraw funds, but having cash on hand can save you time and hassle.

 7. Dress Appropriately